fbpx

 Pages 12-13:

 Describe a problem you sometimes have with someone else that may give you big feelings.
 After that, list three ways you can help make those big feelings smaller.
 Then, write an I-message you could use to try to solve the problem with the other person.
-Remember that being mindful and being assertive can go together.
+Know that being mindful and being assertive can go together.
 That’s because being able to stand up for others and ourselves is important!

 Page 14:

-You can do this!
+You can do this,

 Ms Jen welcome message